 After the midterm withdrawal deadline, you may petition to withdraw from a class by completing the Withdrawal from Class for Non-Academic Reasons.
 Students must supply appropriate documentation to support their reasons for withdrawal.
 This form must be signed by the instructor of the class and turned into the Registrar's Office by the posted due date.
 Withdrawal from a Class for Non-Academic Reasons is subject to approval by the Registrar.
 If the petition is not approved, students will receive the grade of WF (Withdrew Failing) which is calculated in the GPA.

-Official transcripts are $5.00 per copy.
+The charge for transcripts depends on the ordering method.
+Official transcripts requested in person at the Registrar’s Office or submitted via mail are $5.00 per copy.
+While official copies ordered online are $7.25 per copy.
 There is no charge for unofficial/student copies.
 Faxed copies are considered unofficial copies.
 The Registrar's Office accepts payment in the form of cash, check, or money order.

 Transcripts are usually processed within 24-48 hours of receipt of the completed request.
 This time may vary during registration and graduation periods.

 Yes.
 Your request will not be processed until we receive payment.
 Please include payment with your request to avoid any delays.
 If you are picking up your transcript from the Registrar's office, you may indicate on your request that you will pay at time of pick up.

 Yes.
 If you indicated on your request that you want to pick up your transcript in person, the Registrar's Office will call you when it is ready.
 Remember, if you open an official transcript, it is no longer considered official.